-There are so many GTA 5 mods now that we've had to add yet another page to our list of the best GTA 5 mods, so you can fill your game with even more destruction, customization, and fun.
+There are so many GTA 5 mods now that we've had to add yet another page to our list of the best GTA 5 mods.
+That means even more destruction, customization, and fun.
 On the last page, we'll tell you what you need to install your mods.
 This article was originally published on May 6, 2015, but we're updating it regularly, so come back later for more.

 A warning before we start: Rockstar has clarified its stance on modding, and has said it does not ban players for modding their single-player game.
 Still, don't ever use mods in GTA Online, and to play it safe, don't join GTA Online with single-player mods installed.

 This massive mod turns GTA 5 from a sandbox criminal shooter into a more traditional sandbox RPG.
 It adds dialogue trees, character customisation, level ups and perks.
 Don’t expect BioWare levels of choice, but it does make the game feel more like something made by Ubisoft or Bethesda than Rockstar’s usual fare.
 Download it here.

 I can’t imagine anyone feeling that GTA 5 doesn’t have enough ‘content’ for their needs, but if you do then The Red House is exactly what you need.
 This pack adds 20+ new missions and a full three-stage heist, including AI bodyguards to back you up while you take them on.

 In past GTA games, achieving the highest wanted level resulted in the army being unleashed to hunt you down.
 This isn’t the case in GTA 5.
 The worst opposition you’ll ever face is a SWAT team and the FIB.
 This mod lets the army join the chase again, coincidentally giving the player a better chance to hijack military vehicles.
 Download it here.